oberocks/obebs4-js/README.md

 ## Installation

 To start working with the OBEBS4.js Markup Factory & Methods (for now and while this project is in an Alpha phase), you'll want to:
-1. Download this project as a .zip file, and unzip the file
+1. Download this project as a .zip file, and unzip the file.
-1. Add the file `obebs4.js` to your local/live site directory as needed
+1. Add the file `obebs4.js` to your local/live site directory as needed.
-1. Include the file on your page(s) as you would any other external JS file
+1. Include the file on your page or page template, as you would any other external JS file.

 ## The Global Object

-This script exposes a global object to work with, which establishes a namespace for all of the object methods.
+This script exposes a global constant to work with, which lets you establish your own namespace for the factory and the methods.
 The global constant is `OBEBS4`.

 ## Initialization

-To initialize the `OBEBS4` global constant, you'll want to use JavaScript's `new` keyword:
+To work with the `OBEBS4` global constant, you'll need to use JavaScript's `new` keyword to assign the OBEBS4.js Markup Factory & Methods to a variable of your choice:

 ```javascript
 // initialize factory